 Local law frequently is called "municipal law" because municipalities (also called municipal corporations) pass much local law.
 Pennsylvania municipalities can be cities, townships, or boroughs, which in turn are assigned "classes" based on their population.
-Pennsylvania counties also can pass laws, so each Pennsylvanian is subject to the laws of both their municipality and county.
+Pennsylvania counties also can pass laws and are considered municipalities, so each Pennsylvanian is subject to the laws of both their local municipality and county.
 For further information, WHYY has a good Explainer on municipalities.

 Local-level statutes typically are called ordinances, and their published compilations are called codes.
 Home rule municipalities also have a Home Rule Charter, which can be likened to a constitution for the municipality.